Democratizing Financial Literacy

 Persona Development

-After collecting insights from testing with users, I analyzed and consolidated user behavior and perspective into three major personas to aid the design, development, and marketing team in future product development.
+After collecting insights from testing with users, I analyzed and consolidated user behavior and perspective into three major personas to aid the design, development, and marketing teams in future product development.

 Product Development